Faculty Mentoring Grants

 Projects or activities may include: guest speakers, site visits to a corporate or government entity, conference attendance, launch of an e-journal, webinar participation, workshops.
 See examples of previously funded grant recipients below.

-Upon completion of the activity or project, the mentoring group must submit a report on its findings and may be asked to present at a future mentoring event.
+Upon completion of the activity or project, the mentoring group will submit a brief report on its findings and may be asked to present at a future mentoring event.
 Any deviation from your original grant proposal submission must be approved by Julia Lisuzzo, Director of Administration, The Wallace Center (email@example.com/585-475-2363).

 Faculty mentors and their mentees and other RIT peer mentoring groups may apply.
 “Mentoring groups” are defined as groups (two or more members) that meet on a regular basis for mutual support and development.
 On the application you will be asked for your mentoring group's name, topic area, and meeting schedule.
 You may be asked to provide meeting minutes.
 If you are submitting a proposal for an interdisciplinary project or activity, one person should be selected as the group's leader.
 Self-nominations are not allowed.
 Full-time, tenure track and non-tenure track (lecturers, senior lecturers) teaching faculty are eligible to apply.
 Projects involving staff and/or part-time faculty will be considered only if the lead applicant is a full-time faculty member.

-- Applications will be due via the online application by Wednesday, October 1, 2014, 5 pm.
+- Applications are due via the online application by Friday, November 7, 2014, 5 pm.

 - A review committee selected by the Provost will determine if the applicant and the project or activity meets eligibility requirements and determine the amount awarded.